colevandersWands/self-logging-hyperapp/README.md

 * stateless UI components
 * frontend app life cycle

-to use: Call __self-logging-hyperapp__ with an additional truthy argument to enable real-time self-logging:
+to use: copy & require self-tracing-hyperapp.js into your project, then use __app()__ as you would with a regular hyperapp V1 project.
+There is an additional boolean argument to enable or disable self-logging:

 ```js
 var app_1 = app(state, actions, view, container, true); // auto-logging is enabled in this instance